JohnByrneJames/SpartaGlobalRepo/Notes/Week-4-Python/Day18_Training.md

 * Compiler based languages like C# interpret the code before then run it through the compiler once its compiled.

 ___
+**Homework** and **Assignments**
+* Accept from the user some text.
+Ensure user enters something else raise an exception.
+After that write that text to a file and then read from this file to  write to another file simultaneously
+* Reading an image to  writing to another file simultaneously